How to prevent growth-related injuries in kids/teenagers

 My first question to these parent is usually “How much has he/she grown in the last few months?”.
 When kids grow their bones tend to grow and elongate faster than the muscles and nerves can change length.

-(Here's the video of the livestream I did about this in the Sports Injury Group)
+Here's the video of the livestream I did about this.

 These “longer” bones can cause trouble because when we move our muscles are meant to lengthen to allow us full range.
 If the bones have suddenly increased in length and the muscles have not, the muscles pull very tight when kids run or jump.
 This can predispose them to injuries like muscle strains and apophysitis (Osgood Schlatters’, Severs’ etc.).